flisshou/R_Computing_for_Business_Data_Analysis/Homework/HW3/HW3.md

 ```
 >[1] 0.04826546

-###(b) Now, let the numbers 1-52 represents a deck of cards.
+#### (b) Now, let the numbers 1-52 represent a deck of cards.
 Assign the numbers 1-4 to the four aces and the numbers 37-52 to the 16 cards > 10.
-###Use the _sample_ function and the _for_ loop to simulate the random draw of 2 cards **50,000** times (hint: with or without replacement?).
+#### Use the _sample_ function and the _for_ loop to simulate the random draw of 2 cards **50,000** times (hint: with or without replacement?).
 Create a variable _success_ that represents the number of times you hit 21 points (i.e., Blackjack).
 Divide success by 50,000 to obtain the relative probability.
 Is the relative probability close to the classical one from part (a)?

 ```{R}
 f.bj.sim = function(times) {